Vietnam.vn - Nền tảng quảng bá Việt Nam

 Macular degeneration: Exposure to UV rays can also lead to age-related macular degeneration.

-Protection measures
+Protective measures

 Skin cancer is highly preventable.
 WHO recommends the following measures to protect skin and eyes from overexposure to UV rays.

-• Limit time outdoors in midday sun.
+• Limit time outdoors in the midday sun.

 • Wear protective clothing.

-• Wear a wide-brimmed hat to protect your eyes, face, ears and neck.
+• Wear a wide-brimmed hat to protect your eyes, face, ears, and neck.

 • Wear sunglasses that block UV rays.